 2020-02-17

 This article was originally written for Windows 10.
-Windows 11 is better behaved and has not experienced late-night wakes nearly as often.
+Windows 11 is better behaved but still benefited from these steps.

 Follow these steps for stopping a computer from waking from Sleep or if the computer fails to go to sleep as expected.
 These steps will stop many, but not all WAKE events.
 This is a work-in-progress.